Justin G. Teeguarden - (Chair)

 Philip E. Goodrum

-Philip E. Goodrum is a senior science advisor at Integral Consulting, Inc. Dr. Goodrum has more than 25 years of experience in quantitative human health risk assessment, which includes statistical sampling methods, probabilistic risk assessment, and lead exposure modeling.
+Philip E. Goodrum is a principal toxicologist at GSI Environmental Inc. Previously, he was a senior science advisor at Integral Consulting Inc. Dr. Goodrum has more than 25 years of experience in quantitative human health risk assessment, which includes statistical sampling methods, probabilistic risk assessment, and lead exposure modeling.
 He also is a board-certified toxicologist.
 Dr. Goodrum represents clients in negotiations with state and federal regulators, trustees, and stakeholder groups on issues related to data interpretation, statistical analysis, modeling, and risk characterization.
 He served on a number of national advisory committees that evaluated the scientific basis for changes in exposure factors and risk metrics for use in deriving risk-based action levels for lead in soil and water for residential, occupational, and recreational fishing exposure scenarios.
 For EPA, he served on the Peer Review Panel for Lead in Drinking Water, Clean Air Scientific Advisory Committee review panel for the National Ambient Air Quality Standards (NAAQS) for lead, and Science Advisory Board’s Ad Hoc All-Ages Lead Model Review Panel.
 Dr. Goodrum received a PhD in environmental engineering from SUNY College of Environmental Science and Forestry in Syracuse.

 Sheryl A. Milz